Rafael Carrión Sr.: Legacy

 During his lifetime, Carrión was able to witness the growth of the bank which he co-founded from a small local bank with one branch in 1934, to the largest bank in Puerto Rico with two additional branches in New York City - one in the Bronx and another in Manhattan.

 Rafael Carrión Pacheco, died on March 26, 1964, in San Juan, Puerto Rico.
 He was buried at the Puerto Rico Memorial in Carolina, Puerto Rico Since his death, Banco Popular de Puerto Rico has grown into a multinational banking and financial institution with 302 bank branches and 382 non-bank offices.
 It is the 35th largest bank holding company in the United States, and the largest Hispanic-owned bank in the United States.
 Of the company's 302 banking branches, 199 are in Puerto Rico, 95 in the continental United States, and 8 in the Virgin Islands.
 Of the 382 non-banking offices, Equity One has 136; Popular Cash Express, 132; Popular Finance, 61; Popular Mortgage, 21; Popular Leasing & Rental, 12; and Popular Leasing, U.S.A., 11.

 In honor of Carrión, the plaza surrounding the restored 1936 Banco Popular building in Old San Juan was named the Plazoleta Rafael Carrión Pacheco.
-On the third floor of the building, the "Rafael Carrión Pacheco Exhibition Hall" is maintained, with myriad exhibits of great and enduring interest throughout Puerto Rico.
+On the third floor of the building, the "Rafael Carrión Pacheco Exhibition Hall" is maintained, with myriad exhibits.